vagos/environments/README.md

 application was also scrapped in favor of embedding an Answer Set Programming solver to a ready-made game engine.

-I am releasing this code base more of as a reminder to continue working on this in the future.
+I am releasing this code base more of as a reminder to continue working on it in the future.

 ## Building/Running